-NEW!
-Now you can apply for free or reduced school meals online!
+You can apply for free or reduced school meals online!
 The process is quick easy and FREE, and in a few short steps you’ll be done!

-If a student was on the meal program at the end of the last school year, the benefit will carry over for the first 30 Days of school.
+If a student was on the meal program at the end of the last school year, the benefit will carry over for the first 30 days of school.
 A new application must be submitted to continue benefits for each school year.

 Students should have money in their account or pay cash for meals or any menu items.
 The cashier will inform the student when money should be deposited into the account.
 Notices will also be given to the classroom teacher to send home with the students in the elementary schools.
 We ask that parents monitor their student's lunch account balances and send lunch money when needed.
 This can be done at www.PayPAMS.com

 A reimbursable meal will be given to students with insufficient funds.

 Curbside Meal Kit Service